MicrosoftDocs/power-platform/power-virtual-agents/build-22/error-codes.md

 When a bot encounters a problem during a conversation, it will send an error response.

-If you're a bot user, the response will contain an **error code** for the specific problem encountered which should be given to your administrator.
+If you're a bot user, the response will contain an **error code** for the specific problem that was encountered which should be given to your administrator.

 :::image type="content" source="media/error-codes/c2-error.png" alt-text="Bot error message displayed to users.":::